-In Sly 2, Neyla claims that the amount of guard casualties during a heist that happened offscreen implies that it wasn't the Cooper gang (and Carmelita, who knows the Coopers, doesn't contradict her on that) so presumably the guards that get taken out on-screen aren't dead, excluding the explicitly fatal (feeding them to a crocodile in Sly 3, for example).
+In Sly 2, Neyla claims that the amount of guard casualties during a heist that happened offscreen implies that it wasn't the Cooper gang (and Carmelita, who knows the Coopers, doesn't contradict her on that), so presumably the guards that get taken out on-screen aren't dead, excluding the explicitly fatal (feeding them to a crocodile in Sly 3 or throwing living guards into a water main to clog it up and make it explode in Sly 2, for examples).
 Of the three main characters, Sly uses a cane, Murray uses his fists, and Bentley uses sleeping darts that can be backed up by bombs (and, in Sly 3, he can attack with wheels).
 So Bentley alone has a particularly fatal weapon (that is, it's hard to believe that drugging someone to sleep and then bombing them is 'just a KO'.
-Given Murray's strength, he could probably murder something barehanded, but equally plausible that he can just knock them out for a bit) but the option is the Players' whether or not to use it.
+Given Murray's strength, he could probably murder something barehanded, but equally plausible that he can just knock them out for a bit.), but the option is the Player's whether or not to use it.
 The disappearance of guards is a simplification of the Non-Lethal K.O. — if the guards you dealt with woke up eventually, every time you knocked them out, it would make the game a lot harder, especially since it would be theoretically possible for the guards to rouse their clonked-out companions.
 Or I'm thinking about this way too hard.

 In the Ice Age stage of Sly 4, two of the mammoth guards mention how a former guard named "Joe" was skinned as a present for Le Paradox for offending The Grizz.
 Later on, Sly dons a Sabertooth tiger skin as that level's costume.
 While that is Fridge Horror in itself, was that skin Joe?